Go to the Students section

 Click here to learn more about modules and credits.

-Most students will go on exchange during Year 2 of their degree.
+Most students go on exchange during the second year of their degree.
 The main application deadline is in February so you will need to start planning your exchange right from the beginning of your first year.
-It might be also possible to go on exchange for Semester 1 during your third year.
-Discuss this with the relevant member of staff in your faculty.

 Find out more about how to apply here.